krempin/fend-project-memory-game/README.md

 </li>
 ```

-When a card is clicked, the front side will displayed by adding the classes .open .show to the outer HTML:
+When a card is clicked, the front side will be displayed by adding the classes `.open` and `.show` to the outer HTML:

 ```
 <li class="card open show">